 HISTORY OF OUTWARD BOUND

-The Outward Bound story began in 1920 after the First World War (1914-1918) with the inspiration of a humble educator who believed in the inspiration of humble educator who believed in the personal development of youth.
+The Outward Bound story began in 1920 after the First World War (1914-1918) with the inspiration of a humble educator who believed in the personal development of youth.
 A man of inspiration, dreams and visions.
 A man who declared over 65 years ago that “the young have to be protected against certain poisonous effects inherent in present day civilization”.
 He identified five social diseases that surrounded youths, whose characteristics are a decline in……

 - Fitness due to modern locomotion